 The USDA currently manages several programs as well.
 Some are through its Rural Utilities Services (RUS) division and others are through programs like Cool & Connected, which provides planning assistance for broadband deployment and community development.
-RUS manages the Community Connect Grants, the Distance Learning & Telemedicine Grants, the Farm Bill Broadband Loans & Loan Guarantees, and the Telecommunications Infrastructure Loans & Loan Guarantees programs.16
+RUS manages the Community Connect Grants, the Distance Learning & Telemedicine Grants, the Farm Bill Broadband Loans & Loan Guarantees, the Rural e-Connectivity (ReConnect) Pilot Program, and the Telecommunications Infrastructure Loans & Loan Guarantees programs.21 they moved forward on their own.
+Co-Mo Electric self-financed a gigabit Fiber-to-the-Home network.

-Some cooperatives initially applied for grants and loans, but were not dissuaded when rejected.
+Some cooperatives initially applied for federal grants and loans, but were not dissuaded when rejected.
 Co-Mo Electric Cooperative in Missouri applied multiple times for ARRA funding, but each application was rejected.
-The communities still clamored for service, so they moved forward on their own.
-Co-Mo Electric self-financed a gigabit Fiber-to-the-Home network.
+The communities still clamored for service, so